Institute Overview

 Purpose of Research Activities

-The purpose of the institute is to contribute to the development of a conducive environment for the creation of innovative and highly useful new drugs and to the sound growth of the pharmaceutical industry
+Through surveys, analysis, and research on the pharmaceutical industry, and by making recommendations on the results of these studies, the institute aims to contribute to the improvement and enhancement of the environment for the creation of innovative and highly useful new drugs, and to the sound development of the pharmaceutical industry.

 Outline of Research and Studies